HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: The HeaRT Framework

 \subsubsection{Objective-Driven Retrieval for Topology Optimization}

-Given a topology optimization task, HeaRT performs query-conditioned BFS traversal with terminal-node scoping to identify candidate subcircuits.
-It then applies an objective-driven retrieval process to update these candidates according to the user’s design specifications.
-The set of performance objectives to be optimized, $\mathcal{S}$, is automatically identified through LLM-based reasoning over natural language queries, with all remaining metrics collected into $\mathcal{U}$.
-Through an agentic function call, HeaRT computes an aggregate rank-based Figure of Merit ($\mathrm{FoM}_{\mathrm{rank}}$), defined as:
+Given a topology optimization task, HeaRT performs query-conditioned BFS traversal to identify candidate subcircuits for objective-driven retrieval.
+For each identified subcircuit, the set of performance objectives $\mathcal{S}$ is determined through LLM reasoning over the user's system-level natural language query and the corresponding circuit family-specific performance metric schema defined in the knowledge database, with the remaining metrics forming the constraint set $\mathcal{U}$.
+Through an agentic function call, HeaRT locates the corresponding database entries of the identified topologies using their stored WL hash indices and computes an aggregate rank-based Figure of Merit ($\mathrm{FoM}_{\mathrm{rank}}$) as a fast ranking proxy, defined as: